 11 interesting effects of oxytocin.

-crystallizes emotional memories
+- Crystallizes emotional memories

-facilitates childbirth and breastfeeding
+- Facilitates childbirth and breastfeeding

-boosts sexual arousal
+- Boosts sexual arousal

-reduces drug cravings
+- Reduces drug cravings

-improves social skills
+- Improves social skills

-triggers protective instincts
+- Triggers protective instincts

-where do the puppies come in?
+Where do the puppies come in?

-A scientific study which had ten women stroke, pet, gaze at and talk with their male labradors, then measured the effects this had on both parties’ (pup and human) oxytocin and cortisol levels.
+A scientific study was conducted to measure the effects of oxytocin and cortisol levels (the stress hormone) when interacting with a dog.
+Ten women were asked to stroke, pet, gaze at and talk with their male labradors then measured the effects this had on both parties’ (pup and human).
 It concluded that the dogs' own oxytocin levels increased significantly after 3 minutes of human interaction and that the owners' oxytocin levels peaked between just 1 and 5 minutes.
 It also found that the owner's cortisol levels displayed a significant decrease at 15 minutes of interaction - dogs really do make the world a better place!